Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: Analysis

 At the conclusion of this fitting process, a final SPIRE sample of 1753 of the 1783 galaxies selected in the previous section were selected by imposing that each galaxy, $i)$ be detected at $\ge3\sigma$ in at least one of the three SPIRE bands, $ii)$ have a well-defined redshift (a high-quality spectral redshift or a photo-$z$ with $i^{\prime}<25.5$) between $0<z<4$, and $iii)$ have sufficiently accurate photometry to perform both the initial SED-fitting (from which we derive stellar masses, etc.) and to perform the fitting discussed here.
 The median redshift of the finaal SPIRE sample is $\langle z\rangle =0.85$, identical to that of the 1783 galaxies selected in the previous section.
 In Fig. \ref{fig:totlum} we show the SED-derived TIR luminosities as a function of redshift for our final SPIRE sample.
-A final note is necessary about criterion $i)$, which is adopted throughout the paper as a the main criterion to define objects detected ``significantly" in SPIRE.
-Of the 1753 galaxies defined to be significantly detected in SPIRE and satifying all the criteria for our final SPIRE sample, $\sim40$\% are detected significantly in at least two SPIRE bands.
-Of the sample detected significantly in only a single SPIRE band, roughly two-thirds are detected at $\ge$5$\sigma$ in the MIPS-SWIRE imaging.
-Of the remaining objects, the median significance in the SPIRE detection band is sufficiently high ($\sim3.7\sigma$) that only a small number of objects in our full SPIRE sample are likely due to stochastic fluctuations ($\sim10$ objects).
-As such, the effect of spuriously-detected SPIRE sources is ignored for the remainder of the paper.

-\subsection{Active Galactic Nuclei Selection \& Classification}
+\subsection{Active galactic nuclei selection \& classification}

 In this section we briefly discuss the various AGN populations used for this study.
 The general philosophy adopted is to select AGN samples where purity is maximized without regard to completeness.
 This choice was made so that we need to make no allowance for ambiguity when discussing these populations relative to full SPIRE-selected sample.
-While it is true that we will miss, by virtue of these selections, those AGN which are less powerful (i.e., primarily lower radio power density populations), hybrid galaxies (e.g., Kewley et al.\ 2001) where the existence of the AGN cannot be proven definitively, and other exotic AGN or AGN-like populations which are discussed later in this section, it is enough for this study that the galaxies we do select here are definitively the hosts of powerful AGN.
+While it is true that we will miss, by virtue of these selections, those AGN which are less powerful (i.e., primarily lower radio power density populations), hybrid galaxies (e.g., Kewley et al.\ 2001; Davies et al.\ 2014) where the existence of the AGN cannot be proven definitively, and other exotic AGN or AGN-like populations which are discussed later in this section, it is enough for this study that the galaxies we do select here are definitively the hosts of powerful AGN.
 Four different selection techniques were used in this study to search for the presence of AGNs amongst the SPIRE sample.
-These were radio, NIR, X-Ray, and spectral selection.
+These were radio, NIR, X-ray, and spectral selection.